Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Method

 where $A'$ and $B'$ are obtained from continuous $A$ and $B$ via a discretization rule: $A' = f_A(\Delta, A)$ and $B' = f_B(\Delta, A, B)$.
 Mamba-based SSM models~\cite{gu2023mamba} have demonstrated significant advantages over Transformers in terms of modeling long-range dependencies and computational efficiency.
 In the context of 3D point cloud detection, such models~\cite{jin2025unimamba,liu2024lion} have shown promising results and even outperformed many Transformer-based architectures.

-\textbf{Sparse Residual Block (SRB).} In CNN-based 3D detectors such as SAFDNet~\cite{safdnet}, the Sparse Residual Block (SRB) is commonly used for efficient feature extraction.
-An SRB consists of two 3D submanifold sparse convolution layers and a residual skip connection linking the input to the output.
-In our design, VDM is composed of stacked SRB modules and additional SubM3D layers to enable both voxel diffusion and spatial feature aggregation.
-This structure facilitates the enrichment of voxel-level spatial representations before they are passed into the serialized backbone (Transformer or SSM), thereby improving detection accuracy.
+\textbf{Sparse Residual Block (SRB).} In CNN-based 3D detectors such as SAFDNet~\cite{SAFDnet}, the Sparse Residual Block (SRB) is commonly used for efficient feature extraction.
+In our design, VDM is composed of stacked SRB modules and additional SubM3D layers to enable both \textit{voxel expansion} and spatial feature aggregation.
+This structure facilitates the enrichment of voxel-level spatial representations before they are passed into the serialized backbone.